nw4466tu/Active-Directory-Configurations/README.md

 <img src="https://i.imgur.com/Xn5tQU2.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
 Following the successful creation of user accounts, the next step is to sign in to "Client-1" using one of the newly generated user profiles, which were created using the PowerShell script.
+Simply select the desired username and initiate the sign-in process on the client with the domain context.
+In this particular scenario, the sign-in format would be in the structure of "domain\username."
 </p>
 <br />